silverstagtech/blog/content/post/welcome.md

 In this blog I want to share with you more meaningful talks, tutorials, demos and my general ramblings.

 It will start simple as it is now (at the time of writing) and grow as I learn more.
 And thats what I want to share with you.

 As we grow we forget that we didn't once know.

 ## How

 {{< image classes="fancybox center clear" src="https://cdn-images-1.medium.com/max/1600/1*CO20-3P183ZAqrsJlF7n_A.png" >}}

-I will be writting some stuff.
+I will be writing some stuff.
 I will be recording and sharing some stuff.
-I'll be going to meetup and hopefully if they allow it talking at these meetups.
+I'll be going to meetups and hopefully if they allow it talking at these meetups.

 Expect to see posts later about how this will work as I figure it out.